rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 vtk_show(renderer, 600, 600)
 ```

 As you no doubt remember, cause you've been paying attention all this time, the `normalsCalcSun` is a [`vtkPolyDataNormals`](http://www.vtk.org/doc/nightly/html/classvtkPolyDataNormals.html) object which holds the normal vectors calculated at the cell-centers of the `sun` mesh.
-As you can see from the 1st line of the code, retrieving the actual normal vector data is easy but no intuitive.
+As you can see from the 1st line of the code, retrieving the actual normal vector data is easy but not intuitive.
 First we get all output out through `GetOutput`.
 However, the output could have point-data and/or cell-data depending on how we configured the class.
 In our case we want the cell-data which we retrieve through `GetCellData()` followed by `GetNormals()` which will give a set of normal vectors under `normalsSun`.

 Afterwards, as we want to cast a ray from every cell-center on the `sun` mesh, we loop through these points stored under `pointsCellCentersSun`.
 The `idx` variable will hold an index to that point.